kburns/gns_ball/README.md

-# Active matter / GNS in the full ball
+# Generalized Navier-Stokes (GNS) simulations in the ball

 This repo contains the code related to the paper: